Githelp-support/githelp/README.md

 ## What is Githelp?

-[Githelp](https://githelp.app/) is a support infrastructure platform that lets owners of open source software easily provide their users with expert help, community help and AI-support - all in one assistant - installed to Discord, their users´ Slack or through our website.
+[Githelp](https://githelp.app/) is a support infrastructure platform that enables projects the possibility to provide paid support, engage your community in the support efforts, discover talent within your community while providing your users with expert help, community help and AI-support - with integrations you can install on Discord, Slack and more.

 <br>